 If you're not sure you can always repay the card in full, then DON'T pick a card for rewards.
-Instead focus on a card with a lower interest rate; see the 0% Credit Cards guide.
+Focus on a card with a lower interest rate instead. - see the 0% Credit Cards guide.

-As applying for any financial product has a minor credit score impact (see the Credit Rating guide), if you have existing credit card debts it's also worth prioritising making them cheap before going for rewards by doing a balance transfer.
+As applying for any financial product has a minor credit score impact (see the Credit Scores guide), if you have existing credit card debts, it's also worth prioritising making them cheap before going for rewards by doing a balance transfer.

 Don't believe the hype